 - 1. Importance A brief summary of the paper, which concisely describes why the topic is important to the AFNR industry and what problem does this investigation solve for AFNR. - 2.
 Other's Work This section should detail what information currently exists related to the research project.
 Reference where the information was found (website, book, article, etc.) is listed, then a paragraph written by the student researcher(s) clearly describing the reference information it provided for each publication. - 3.
 Materials and Methods This section of the research paper is a narrative of the process used to replicate this research.
 This section encompasses all materials required to conduct the student.
 If used, statistical procedures are included. - 4.
 Hypothesis/Anticipated Results Researcher clearly states the hypothesis and/or anticipated results. - 5.
 Results This section is a summary of the findings from the research.
 Tell the reader exactly what happened in a narrative while also including patterns and trends.
 Tables and figures are appropriate ways to highlight the data while referring to this information in the narrative.
 Data should not be added once the initial paper is written as this may change the discussion and conclusions. - 6.
 Discussion In this section, answer the following questions in a narrative format: 1) What do the results of the study mean?
 And how are the results related to what others found in the "Other's Work" section? - 7.
-Conclusions This section clearly states what should be done and/or changed as a result of the research and what the next steps are to continue the research. - 8.
-Summary This section includes two to three paragraphs describing the study conducted.
-The section asl includes why the student researcher(s) chose to conduct the study, why the study was important to the AFNR industry, how the study was conducted, what was found by conducting the study, and how the results apply to the AFNR industry - 9.
-Acknowledgements This section is a paragraph that includes acknowledging anyone who assisted with any aspect of the project and how they helped. - 10.
+Conclusions This section includes two to three paragraphs describing the study conducted.
+The section asl includes why the student researcher(s) chose to conduct the study, why the study was important to the AFNR industry, how the study was conducted, what was found by conducting the study, and how the results apply to the AFNR industry

+- 8. Acknowledgement This section is a paragraph that includes acknowledging anyone who assisted with any aspect of the project and how they helped. - 9.
 Skill Development This section includes three competencies (two from primary pathway, one from any other pathway).